Exciting Improvements for 2014 at Lancair

 The most often asked question?

-How Many.....?
-As of Jan 31, 2014 there are 59 Evolutions in the hands of their owners and of those, 46 are flying.
-Another should fly before Feb.10th.
-Both of the latest owners, Dan Coury and Jeff Siegel were assisted by RDD Enterprises in Redmond and have stunning paint schemes by Kathy Custard Designs.
+How Many?...
+50 Evolutions are now flying.
+As of April, 2014 there are 61 Evolutions in the hands of their owners and of those, 50 are flying.
+Two of the latest owners, Dan Coury and Jeff Siegel were assisted by RDD Enterprises in Redmond and have stunning paint schemes by Kathy Custard Designs.
 These aircraft are now flying their 40-hour phase 1 fly-offs and their owners will be receiving their included flight training soon.

 Tuesday, September 3, 2013